usmansbk/blog-draft/markdowns/observer-pattern.md

 }
 ```

-Now, to register as an observer is simple.
-We just have to add the `displayTodos` to our list of `observers`.
-To do that we create a function to `register` new observers.
+Now, we register this function as an _Observer_ by adding it to our list of `observers`.
+To do that we create a helper function to `register` new observers.

 ```js
 function registerObserver(observer) {